DaniqueT/LCR-Rot-hop-Kfont_plus_plus/README.md

     - `ABSA15_Restaurants_Train.xml`
     - `ABSA16_Restaurants_Test.xml`
     - `ABSA16_Restaurants_Train.xml`
-    - `ontology.owl'
+    - `ontology.owl`

+- Use OWL2Vec to create vectors of the ontology
+   - Follow the Readme file of [Owl2Vec*](https://github.com/KRR-Oxford/OWL2Vec-Star.git)
+   - For this work, the hermit reasoner was used and an embedding size of 100
+   - Save the OWL2Vec ontology to 'data/raw'

 ## Usage

-To view the available cli args for a program, run `python [FILE] --help`.
-These CLI args can for example be used to pick the year of the dataset.
+The following files can be used to obtain the results:

-- `main_preprocess.py`: remove opinions that contain implicit targets and generate embeddings, these embeddings are used by the other programs.
+- `main_preprocess.py`: removes opinions that contain implicit targets and generates the sentences into the correct format for the BERT model to use.
 To generate all embeddings for a given year, run `python main_preprocess.py --all`
-- `main_hyperparam.py`: run hyperparameter optimization
+- `main_hyperparam.py`: This runs the hyperparameter tuning, you can change the year, the ontology path and knowledge layers
 - `main_train.py`: train the model for a given set of hyperparameters
 - `main_validate.py`: validate a trained model.
   python main_validate.py --model "Model path"